 Prepare your bidder

-Get your bidder ready to properly interpret and respond to SSL inventory bid requests.
+Get your bidder ready to interpret and respond to SSL inventory bid requests properly.
 Make sure your bidder platform understands the following:

 - Interpret SSL bid requests